 One street is designed to look like people lived there, and the other looked too similar to an expressway.

 Here’s what happened.
 The lower half of the picture, the street with less visibility, is the one with a successful implementation of the 20 mph speed limit.
 If you look at both streets, the upper half has perceived safety because it has more visibility, but in practice, the lower half is safer because people drive more slowly.
-The lessened visibility and narrow design makes people on heightened alert and would naturally slow down.
+The lessened visibility and narrow design make people on heightened alert and would naturally slow down.

 But people shouldn’t have to rely on design for desired and proper behavior.
-Regulating the platforms is a good start but not complete solution.
+Regulating the platforms is a good start but not a complete solution.
 The platform and users should be both responsible for the users’ privacy, not one or the other.
 Our privacy is our responsibility first, before the platform’s.

 Privacy is a hindrance

 In some cases, that might be true.
 But not all the time.
 If given a choice of expediency over security, most would still prefer security.
 But some won’t.

 Here’s a scenario.
 Boarding a plane is a very tedious process.
 To make it very fast, we can remove all of the security checks and just let people go to which seat they want.
 (Yes, it’s faster for people to randomly board a plane than the traditional assigned seats.)

 It sure would be a lot faster but the possibility of danger is higher.

 Another example is wearing a seatbelt in cars.
 It would definitely be a bit faster if you can go and drive immediately, instead of putting on your seatbelts first, but it’s not safe.

 Privacy is necessary for safety.
 Real safety, not just perceived safety.
 Again, information that goes to the wrong hands will result in negative consequences.